matthewxe/code-snips/README.md

 A Yell (post, request or comments) are located in a single table which it has all the attributes to titles to likes and others, there are 3 other tables named posts, requests and comments that take Yell as a foregin key to inherit its properties from and each one now also has extra info like what filename it is.
 The comments are collected which has a foreign key pointed to a Comment Set which comment set is pointed to a Yell, but that Comments are also Yells, so you could theoretically have an indefinite loop of going from comments to comment sets to comments agains which makes it very nice
 ##### Message
-This was made in like 2-3 weeks by myself throughout Christmas and I'm very tired
+My first full stack project made in like 2-3 weeks by myself throughout Christmas, done exactly at New Years and I'm very tired

 #### how to deploy on your own
 1. Create new venv